-By providing product to private label retailers, national brand owners may be concerned about competition and losing revenue.
-However, if the national brand chooses not to provide their product to private label retailers, another brand likely will.
-It may seem like a no-win situation for national brands working to achieve maximum profits.
-An online study consisting of 1,600 consumers, found that brand imitation by private labels increase a consumers’ preference relative to the imitated brand.
-The study also found that if the private label retailer uses its own name on the imitated national brand, it does not hurt the sales or reputation of the national brand, but may negatively affect the private labels’ brand image and reputation.
+If providing your product to private label retailers, you may be concerned about competition and losing revenue.
+However, if you choose not to provide your product to private label retailers, another brand likely will.
+An online study consisting of 1,600 customers found that brand imitation by private labels increased a customers’ preference relative to the imitated brand.
+However, the study also found that if the private label retailer used its name on the imitated national brand, it did not hurt the sales or reputation of the national brand, but may have negatively affected the private labels’ brand image and reputation.

-In addition to national brands, the international marketplace is also being affected by private label brands.
 Private label products account for more than 30% of global grocery sales.
 Although there are individuals who are cautious about their purchasing decisions, there are also many shoppers who shop based on name recognition and perceived value.
 Within the United Kingdom, for example, private label production rose from 21.5% in 1980 to 39.3% in 2003.
-The success of private labels throughout the globe has presented challenges to international brands concerning budgets, advertising, and sales.
+The success of private labels throughout the world has presented challenges to international brands concerning budgets, advertising, and sales.

-The main difference between private labels and national brands awareness is the brands marketing and advertising efforts.
-Marketing generates familiarity to consumers, and the assumption is that the perceptual response patterns are different toward private labels than national brands.
-The factors include the private labels lack outside advertising, which affects product knowledge and sales.
-Consumers are likely to purchase a national brand if they believe the private labels are of lower quality.
-National brands often sell more product than private labels considering consumers perceive that national brands have a better quality than private labels.
-However, there is often very little difference between the two if any difference at all.
-For example, Wonder bread may not use the same quality materials for private labels as it does for its national brand.
-Additionally, the company may use a different formula, or may use material that is not as fresh.
+The main difference between private label and national brand awareness is the brand’s marketing and advertising efforts.
+Marketing generates familiarity to customers, and the assumption is that the perceptual response patterns are different toward private labels than national brands.
+One important factor is that private labels lack outside advertising which affects product knowledge and sales.
+Customers are likely to purchase a national brand if they believe the private labels are of lower quality.
+National brands often sell more product than private labels considering customers perceive that national brands have a better quality than private labels.
+Wonder bread, for instance, may not use the same quality materials for private labels as it does for its national brand.
+Additionally, the company may use a different formula or materials that are not as fresh.

-Large National brands seek consumers with a higher level of knowledge than private labels.
-By promoting their brand, national brands enjoy consumers that are loyal and who are likely to promote their brand.
-In addition, national brand consumers often purchase based on cues from their memory of the brand.
-For instance, if a consumer were to arrive to a retail shelf to purchase a box of cereal, they are likely to purchase the box that reminds them of something they have seen or have a positive perception of.
-In this instance, the national brand is the likely choice of the consumer considering the national brand generally has a larger marketing budget and will be more familiar to the shopper.
-The important difference between understanding the private label and national brand consumers is with the consumers’ perception of the product and brand.
+Large national brands seek customers with a higher level of knowledge than private labels.
+By promoting their brand, national brands enjoy customers that are loyal and who are likely to promote their products.
+In addition, national brand customers often purchase based on cues from their memory of the brand.
+For instance, if a customer were to arrive at a retail shelf to purchase a box of cereal, they are likely to purchase the box that reminds them of something they have seen or with which they have a positive perception.
+In this instance, the national brand is the likely choice of the customer considering the national brand generally has a larger marketing budget and will be more familiar to the shopper.